jdklee/dygiepp_on_financialNews/README.md

 We evaluate the dataset, collecting three metrics: precision, recall, and f-1 score

+## Dataset description
+The full dataset consists of 29,567 financial news.
+Articles are grouped by company name and sorted by publication time.
+We get rid of the title and only use the text body in the articles.

 ## Data Pre-processing
 In the case where your unlabeled data are stored as a directory of .txt files (one file per document), you can run python scripts/data/new-dataset/format_new_dataset.py [input-directory] [output-file] to format the documents into a jsonl file, with one line per document.
 If your dataset is scientific text, add the --use-scispacy flag to have SciSpacy do the tokenization.